Generalized improper integral definition for finite limit: Generalized definition for finite limit improper integral

 A less restrictive condition on $w(v)$ may be possible, for example allowing $\epsilon = 0$ with $w(v) \to 0$ suitably fast as $v \to 0$.
-However, requiring nonzero $\epsilon$ will allow us to show equivalence between the finite limit definition and the infinite limit definition from ~\cite{blischke:ALtDefInfLim}.
+However, requiring nonzero $\epsilon$ will allow us to show equivalence between the finite limit definition and the infinite limit definition from ~\cite{blischke:ALtDefInfLim2}.
+Investigation into less restrictive conditions on initialization functions which maintain the desirable properties of the new definition, but which expand the allowable set of integrable functions, is a subject for future research.

 With (\ref{E011}) and (\ref{E014}), we have that

 We can get $w(v)$ for $0 < v < 1$ from $w'(v)$ as

 We now define